Posted on 27th of October, 2013 by Lévana

 Posted on 19th of March, 2010 by Lévana

 Julia Child’s Bouillabaisse, the perennial favorite, wears several hats, all quite becoming.
-My version omits the verboten shellfish, and has very pleasing Moroccan overtones (this Moroccan can’t help it!)
-Some Seder guest recently created quite a stir at my (kosher) table when she declared after tasted this soup: “I can...
+My version of Moroccan Fish Soup omits the verboten shellfish, and has very pleasing Moroccan overtones (this Moroccan can’t help it!)
+Some Seder guest recently created quite a stir at my (kosher) table when she declared after tasted...

 Filed under: Bouillabaisse Recipes, Fish Recipes, Fish Soup Recipes, Gluten Free Recipes, Julia Child, Kosher for Passover Recipes, Kosher Recipes, Mock Crab Recipes, Moroccan Food, Moroccan Recipes, Moroccan Soup Recipes, Pareve Recipes, Passover Recipes, Recipes, Saffron Recipes, Salmon Recipes, Soup Recipes